ksb86/gas-tracker/readme.md

-Code for gas tracker (react, heroku, firebase, etc)
+Code for gas tracker (react, ~~heroku~~, firebase, etc)

-'fbConfig.json' needs to be created to run locally.  (contains key, projectid, etc from https://console.firebase.google.com)
+A 'fbConfig' object needs to be created and put in dev/index.html to run locally.
+A 'fbConfig' object needs to be created and put in public/index.html to run on server.

+(contains key, projectid, etc from https://console.firebase.google.com)